Counseling Psychology (Master's)

 This course will begin the practicum sequence by introducing case management, intake, note taking, and the use of supervision and training.
 This will include assessment, diagnosis and prognosis, and treatment planning including individuals, couples, and families.
 Further, this course will provide students with the opportunity to hear the perspectives of various consumers of mental health services and their family members to enhance the understanding of their experience of mental illness, treatment, and recovery.
 The principles of recovery-oriented care and methods of service delivery will be discussed.
 Professional writing and connecting clients with resources will be addressed.
 The influence on the mental health profession of ongoing developments in public health, social and cultural forces, and technology innovations will also be considered.

-The second 3.0 units of this A/B course will focus on practicum applications of evidence-based theory.
+This course will focus on theory, diagnostic skills and testing needs, prognosis, and processes of current evidence-based schools of therapy.
+Case formulation, management, and professional writing (including documentation and progress notes) will be taught, and interventions will be outlined.
+This course will also focus on practicum applications of evidence-based theory.
 The class will focus on the clients the students are currently seeing at their practicum sites.
 Principles of recovery-oriented care and collaborative treatment will be incorporated.
-This work will include the treatment of individuals, couple, family, and child relationships.
+This work will include the treatment of individuals, couples, family, and child relationships.
 It will address trauma and abuse, dysfunctions, healthy functioning, health promotion, illness prevention, and working with families and groups.
 Students will learn case presentation and peer supervision.
-May be repeated for credit if a student needs an additional quarter of practicum.

 MLR2077: Psychopharmacology, Brain Structure and Development, and Severe Mental Illness